Thales Group: Financial information

-As of December 2020, Thales' major shareholders are the French state (25.68%) and Dassault Aviation (24.62%).
+As of December 2024, Thales' major shareholders are the French state (26.60%) and Dassault Aviation (26.59%).

 Controversies

 Greater Manchester

 A High Court case decided in 2012 between Thales (supplier of Greater Manchester's tram management system) and Transport for Greater Manchester (TGM) considered the operation of an audit clause in a contract, and the extent to which a supplier must comply with this.
 Thales had submitted claims for increased costs and for extensions to the time allowed for delivery of the system.
 TGM made various requests for documents intended to better help assess their claims.
 The Court instructed Thales to supply the requested documents.

 Bordeaux project mismanagement

-Although the ticketing system in Bordeaux was originally due for launch in summer 2017, multiple delays pushed the new launch date back by 20 months to 2019.
+Although the ticketing system in Bordeaux was originally due for launch in the summer of 2017, multiple delays pushed the new launch date back by 20 months to 2019.
 The project's many setbacks are considered to reflect negatively on the city's reputation, with Bordeaux's city's mayor and former French prime minister Alain Juppé, calling Thales' inability to meet its commitments "unacceptable behaviour."